Some posts contain compensated links. Please read this disclaimer for more info.

 Swim At The Longest Beach On The Ionian Sea Coast

-Seven kilometers long, Borsh Beach, is the longest beach on the Ionia Sea coast.
-It’s considered to be one of the best places in Albania for sunbathers and beach-goers, surrounded by beautiful hills and trees.
+Seven kilometers long, Borsh Beach is the longest beach on the Ionia Sea coast.
+It’s considered one of Albania’s best places for sunbathers and beach-goers, surrounded by beautiful hills and trees.

 Because it’s so long, you’ll find stretches where there are plenty of people, but also sections that offer ultimate privacy so, whether you’re feeling like being part of a crowd or basking in solitude, this fantastic beach as it all.

 Located on a strategic hilltop overlooking Saranda, the Ksamil Islands, the Albanian Riviera, and Corfu, Lekuresi Castle is a major tourist attraction in the Saranda area.